PranavShirke/AIShravan/README.md

-AIShravan
+AIShravan – Accessible Communication for the Deaf & Hard-of-Hearing

-AIShravan is an accessibility-focused platform designed to help Deaf and Hard-of-Hearing individuals communicate seamlessly in everyday situations.
+AIShravan is an accessibility-driven communication platform designed to support Deaf and Hard-of-Hearing individuals in everyday interactions.
-It integrates speech, text, gesture recognition, and sign-language resources into one unified web application.
+It seamlessly integrates speech, text, gesture recognition, and sign-language learning resources into one unified web application.

+---

 🚀 Features

 🗣️ Speech-to-Text

-Converts spoken words into text in real-time to help users understand conversations.
+Real-time conversion of spoken words into text, enabling users to clearly understand verbal conversations.

 🔊 Text-to-Speech

-Reads out typed text aloud, enabling users to respond smoothly in verbal communication.
+Reads aloud user-typed text, helping deliver spoken responses in conversations where verbal communication is required.

 ✋ Hand Gesture Recognition

-Detects and interprets basic gestures through camera input (if supported by user’s system).
+Uses camera input (if supported by the user’s device) to detect and interpret simple hand gestures.

 🤟 Sign Language Charts

-Displays visual charts and references for learning / understanding sign language gestures.
+Offers visual charts for learning & referencing sign-language gestures, making the platform beginner-friendly.

-🤖 Chatbot Support
+🤖 AI Chatbot Assistant

-AI-powered assistant integrated within the platform to answer questions and help navigate features.
+An integrated AI helper that answers questions, assists with navigation, and explains platform features.

+---

-Tech Stack
+🛠️ Tech Stack

-HTML
-CSS
-JavaScript
+Frontend: HTML, CSS, JavaScript

-External APIs for speech processing
+APIs: External Speech-to-Text & Text-to-Speech APIs

-Python-based gesture libraries (if used in backend/processing)
+Gesture Processing: Python-based gesture recognition libraries (if used in backend)

+---

+📁 Project Structure

 AIShravan/
 │